yagelbatito/FieldManagementProject/README.md

 - **Guidance and Mentorship**: The project was developed under the guidance of Professor Benaiah Zand.

 ## Rights and Attribution
-All rights reserved © Segev Chen, yagel batito
+All rights reserved © Segev Chen, Yagel Batito